ZGMIKE2000/Graffiti-Attack/README.md

 - **Detection Attack:** Minimize detection confidence or suppress detection entirely.
 - **Classification Attack:** Induce misclassification (e.g., "Stop Sign" → "Speed Limit").

+Currently focusing on the Detection Attack with an aim on Stop signs, considering it's critical role in autonomous driving scenarios.

+About the Yolo model: The model is finetuned on a custom dataset retrieved from the mapillary dataset using its API.

 ### Planned Enhancements

-- **Surrogate Model Integration:** A white-box model will be embedded in GAN training to guide generation and improve transferability.
+- **Surrogate Model Integration:** A white-box model will be embedded in GAN training to guide generation (shape and color) and improve transferability (aimed attack on object detectors).
 - **Cross-Model Evaluation:** Additional detectors will be tested to assess generalization of the adversarial patches.

+### Current results summary

+I empirically found that scale ≥ 0.9 is the effective threshold where the adversarial patch leads to a >90% miss detection rate for YOLOv8m on stop signs.
+Between 0.8–0.9, detection reliability degrades sharply but inconsistently, with mAP reductions ranging from 0.96 to as low as 0.20 depending on sign shape and background.

+-Eventual testing on other classes and robust benchmarking results will be retrieved.

 ---